 Three Amazing Things about Rainbows

-And third, have you ever seen a double rainbow (a rainbow outside another rainbow)?
-Well, next time you do, look closer: the outer rainbow is a reflection, and as such, its order of colors is reversed!
+And third, have you ever seen a double rainbow (a rainbow outside another rainbow - you can glimpse one in the image above)?
+Well, next time you do, look closer: the outer rainbow is a reflection of the inner one, and as such, its order of colors is reversed!
 Not ROYGBIV, but VIBGYOR!

 God’s creation is full of amazing surprises!